 Map Matters newsletter seeks to enhance Australians’ knowledge, understanding and appreciation of the nation’s early history.
-The events and programs of AOTM is announced through this newsletter.
+The events and programs of AOTM are announced through this newsletter.

 AOTM posts regular articles and interesting topics regarding maps of Australia and histories behind it.
 These post have been visited more than 270,000 through our website.